 Vegetable Foil Packets

 Don’t have kabob skewers?
 No problem!
 Try a foil packet.
 This no-fuss way of grilling vegetables requires a 24-inch long piece of aluminum foil and that’s it.
-Place your vegetables in the middle of the foil, drizzle with oil, salt and pepper or add any other seasoning you like, and fold foil over, pinching the edges together to make a packet.
+Place your vegetables in the middle of the foil, drizzle with oil, salt and pepper or add any other seasoning you like, and fold the foil over, pinching the edges together to make a packet.
 Simply put on the grill and check back in about 15 minutes.

 Don’t forget about the fruit!
 Grilled fruit is equally as easy and delicious as grilled vegetables.
 Simply brush the fruit with cooking spray or light oil (something with little flavor such as canola or vegetable oil) to prevent sticking and set on the grill until soft.
 Drizzle your fruit with a little honey before grilling for an extra flavor punch.
+Try this Grilled Peach Sundae recipe for a cool grilled dessert.